Analysis Across Tests: Dunnett's Analysis For Shelf-life Testing Data

 Overview The focus of this workflow is accelerated shelf-life testing using the difference style (Difference From Control) with Category intensity scale.
 The objective is to see whether the panel can identify a difference in a test sample from a ...

-Overview This feature will be available in the week of October 21, 2024!
-The Graphing tool can provide you with visual representation of your data across multiple sections within a single test or across multiple tests with or without multiple ...
+Overview The Graphing tool can provide you with visual representation of your data across multiple sections within a single test or across multiple tests with or without multiple sections in them.
+Nothing prevents you from generating graphs within a ...

 Overview The focus of this workflow is real-time shelf-life time point testing using the difference style (Difference From Control) with Category intensity scale.
 The objective is to see whether the panel can identify a difference in a test sample ...